raiKaustubh/telegram-web-disappearing-photos/README.md

 A Chrome extension that enables sending disappearing (self-destructing) photos on Telegram Web, a feature normally only available on mobile apps.

+## ⚠️ Disclaimer

+This is an educational project demonstrating Chrome extension development and reverse engineering techniques.
+Use at your own risk.

+**Important Notes:**
+- This extension is not affiliated with, endorsed by, or officially supported by Telegram
+- This project modifies Telegram Web's behavior in ways not officially documented
+- Telegram may update their code at any time, which could break this extension
+- Use of this extension is at your own discretion and responsibility
+- For educational and personal use only

 ## ✨ Features

 ### Core Functionality